jameswquinn/minimal/example/_posts/2016-06-29-posts-formatting.md

 ### Horizontal Rules

-To create a horizontal rule just use `***` on its own line anywhere in your posts like so.
+To create a horizontal rule, just use `***` on a new line anywhere in your posts like this

 ***

+That was easy huh?

 Check out the [Jekyll docs][jekyll-docs] for more info on how to get the most out of Jekyll.
 File all bugs/feature requests at [Jekyll’s GitHub repo][jekyll-gh].
 If you have questions, you can ask them on [Jekyll Talk][jekyll-talk].